QuentinRa/blog.quentinra.dev/info/web/security/headers.md

 <th scope="row">Content-Security-Policy (CSP)</th>
 <td>Tell, which domain can load CSS, JavaScript, Images, Medias, Fonts, etc.

-The best practice would be to disable inline CSS and JavaScript, aside from that, everything is good as long as you are aware of who you gave access to.
+The best practice would be to disable inline CSS and JavaScript, aside from that, everything is good as long as you are aware of whom you gave access to.

-This is a short examples of allowing inline CSS/JavaScript (🤮, bad, 'unsafe-inline') and allowing some URLs.
-You will see errors in the console, letting you pick which domains/URLs you want to add or not (self=your website, none=none 😆). **There are no newlines** in the real file.
+You may check this website header for a short example of allowing inline CSS/JavaScript (🤮, bad, 'unsafe-inline') and allowing some URLs.
+If you start using this header with your values, you will see errors in the console, letting you know which domains/URLs you will have to add or remove.

 You can [learn more here](https://infosec.mozilla.org/guidelines/web_security#content-security-policy), [examine yours here](https://csp-evaluator.withgoogle.com/?csp=https://duckduckgo.com), and [generate one here](https://addons.mozilla.org/en-US/firefox/addon/laboratory-by-mozilla/).